-These brownies were created in an effort to use up half a box of brownie mix and a partially filled can of condensed milk.
+Fudge Topped Brownies were created in an effort to use up half a box of brownie mix and a partially filled can of condensed milk.
 And hooray!
-Because my attempt to get rid of stuff resulted in a really good tasting brownie which I would definitely make again.
-Next time I’ll go with a scratch base, but for jazzing up boxed brownies, this recipe was perfect.
+The result of my attempt to “get rid of stuff” is a really good tasting brownie which I will definitely make again.
+Next time I’ll go with a scratch base, but even the brownie mix base is good.

-Basically, it’s fool-proof fudge poured on top of a batch of brownies, but in this case I finally nailed the right proportions of chocolate to condensed milk to butter.
+Basically, this is the old fool-proof fudge recipe poured on top of a batch of brownies, but in this case I finally nailed the right proportions of chocolate to condensed milk to butter.
 In the past I’ve made the fudge topping to sweet or too chewy.
 This one was just right — somewhere between a piece of fudge and icing.

 I made a half batch using an 8 inch square pan.
 This version is a full batch and calls for a 9×13 inch pan.

 - 1 box of your favorite brownie mix (for a 9x13 inch pan)plus ingredients needed (oil, water, egg)

 - 8 chocolate sandwich cookies (Oreos) -- optional